-You must follow the steps indicated in the "Upload project" tab in the "My projects" section, once you start the session.
+You must click on "+ New project" in the "My projects" section, once you Log In.
 Within 48 hours of receiving your project, we will contact you to help you with the next steps.

-We use the Goldsmith Score ® to measure the strength and progress of projects, requiring a Score> 70% before putting the business forward for investment.
+We use the Goldsmith Score ® to measure the level of solidity and progress of projects.
+The platform requires a Goldsmith Score greater than 70% to enable the investment project, except for projects in pre-seed or seed states, where the platform can accept projects with a score higher than 50% if they show potential.
 We provide you with self-assessment tools and a digital space that you can share with your team so you can prepare your investment project.
 We can also provide advice if you need it.